Need to know

 There are still many models on sale which have serious fall, head entrapment and strangulation risks

-"We found that in one case the pram wheels could move even when the parking brake was engaged, and in others, a child's head could become trapped between the head barrier and the end of the seat.
-Plus, the straps in one pram pose a strangulation risk," says Kim.
+"We found that in some cases the pram wheels could move even when the parking brake was engaged, and in others, a child's head could become trapped between the head barrier and the end of the seat," says Kim.

-CHOICE experts also remind Australians that if you're buying children's products such as prams or cots from online platforms such as eBay or Amazon, you can't always trust that the product will comply with local safety requirements, so be wary if you're shopping from overseas retailers.
+CHOICE experts also remind Australians that if you're buying children's products from online platforms such as eBay or Amazon, you can't always trust that the product will comply with local safety requirements, so be wary if you're shopping from overseas retailers.

 The following products were the lowest ranked in our latest testing of prams.
 CHOICE recommends that you avoid purchasing these, or if you already own them, to stop using them immediately.

-The iCandy Peach 7 was the most expensive product in our test, but received the lowest overall score.
+The iCandy Peach 7 was one of the most expensive products in our test, but received the lowest overall score.

 iCandy Peach 7